fsoyer/auditOracleHTML/README.md

 * 08/2018 ajout composants installés (DBA_REGISTRY)
 * 08/2018 v3.3 utilisation de la compilation conditionnelle $IF $THEN $END pour augmenter la compatibilité 10g, 11g et >
 * 09/2018 ajout des informations sur la Flash recovery area
+* 2019-2020 some display and format improvements here and there.
+* 10/2020 v3.4 script modification to be launched by a normal user instead of SYSTEM